Chapter 3: The Margin of Error#

 By the end of this chapter, you will be able to:

-• Distinguish between a population parameter and a sample statistic
+• Distinguish between a population parameter and a sample statistic.

-• Calculate the standard error of the mean
+• Calculate the standard error of the mean.

-• Construct and correctly interpret a 95% confidence interval
+• Construct and correctly interpret a 95% confidence interval.

-• Distinguish random error from systematic bias
+• Distinguish random error from systematic bias.

 Before You Begin: From Description to Inference#

 This is the shift from descriptive to inferential statistics.
-It requires accepting one fact: every sample statistic carries uncertainty.
-This chapter gives you the tools to quantify that uncertainty: the standard error and the confidence interval.
+It requires accepting one fundamental fact: every sample statistic carries uncertainty.
+This chapter gives you the mathematical tools to quantify that uncertainty: the standard error and the confidence interval.

 Section 1: Populations and Samples#